There are three main types of heart block:

 Left bundle branch block

-Left bundle branch block is usually caused by an underlying conditions such as coronary heart disease, cardiomyopathy, thickening of the heart muscle (left ventricular hypertrophic cardiomyopathy) or ageing of the electrical pathway in your heart.
+Left bundle branch block is usually caused by an underlying condition such as coronary heart disease, cardiomyopathy, thickening of the heart muscle (left ventricular hypertrophic cardiomyopathy) or ageing of the electrical pathway in your heart.

 Right bundle branch blocks